- What is Alpha Testing?

 Pros and Cons of Beta Testing

-- Improves the quality of the software with end user’s feedback.
+- Improves the quality of the software with the end-user’s feedback.

 - This testing increases customer satisfaction.